 With cooler fall temperatures just around the corner, pet parents dream of taking their dogs on long outdoor adventures.
 Some might even be planning pet-friendly getaways.
 Autumn is certainly a wonderful time to get outside and enjoy nature, and where better to do this than in a U.S. national park?
 Many of these wonderful parks are pet-friendly.
-Following are four national parks that are incredible in the fall, and your dog will love them, too.
+Here we highlight four national parks that are incredible in the fall and perfect for both of you.

 Fall is the perfect time to visit Acadia National Park.
 The weather in the park in early September is lovely, with daytime temperatures in the low 70s, perfect for hiking with your dog.
 While this park attracts millions of visitors every year, the crowds thin out in the fall, making it a more enjoyable experience.
 The fall foliage is spectacular, and according to the National Park Service (NPS), the best “leaf peeping” dates typically fall between October 13 and 22, although this can change slightly from year to year.